Consumer medicine information

 Use in the elderly.

-Of the 3940 plaque psoriasis and psoriatic arthritis patients exposed to Tremfya in Phase 2 and Phase 3 clinical trials, a total of 239 patients were 65 years or older, and 19 patients were 75 years or older.
+Of the 5926 plaque psoriasis, psoriatic arthritis, ulcerative colitis and Crohn's disease patients exposed to Tremfya in Phase 2 and Phase 3 clinical trials, a total of 339 patients were 65 years or older, and 34 patients were 75 years or older.
 No overall differences in safety or effectiveness were observed between older and younger patients who received Tremfya in clinical studies.
 However, the number of patients aged 65 years and older was not sufficient to determine whether they respond differently from younger patients (see Section 5.2 Pharmacokinetic Properties, Special populations).

-The safety and efficacy of Tremfya in paediatric patients (< 18 years of age) have not been evaluated.
+The safety and efficacy of Tremfya in paediatric patients (< 18 years of age) have not been evaluated in patients with psoriatic arthritis, ulcerative colitis and Crohn's disease.

 Effects on laboratory tests.